Raftacon/frontline-challenge/README.md

 * After analyzing the test string, dismantle it chunk by chunk by matching against a particular regular expression while keeping track of the current level of depth.
 * Store each of these sub-sections as their own object (Segment) with unique GUIDs pointing back to parent sections.
 * At the end of gathering all segments and their relationships, tree can be dynamically reconstructed at the end (to support both direct output & alphabetical output.)
-* New test cases can be added within the 'tests' directory and executed as part of the group or as one-offs (by providing an individual test case number at the command-line.)
+* New test cases can be added within the `tests` directory and executed as part of the group or as one-offs (by providing an individual test case number at the command-line.)

 # Assumptions
 * Test string is surrounded by parentheses.